xang555/lao_roadtax_esticker/README.md

 lao_roadtax_esticker:<release>
 ```

-then add this fonts from this package to your project
+then add theses fonts from this package to your project

 ```yaml
   fonts: